• Skip to primary navigation

 Cooking the orange peel in sugar syrup

 • Next, measure the sugar into a medium-sized pot.
-Add equal amount of water and heat it up over medium-low heat until the sugar dissolves.
+Add equal amount of fresh water and heat it up over medium-low heat until the sugar dissolves.

 Orange peel strips simmering in a small pot.